ds-wm/atsa-2021/notes/b1-notes_cning0506.md

     - γ(h) is a semi-definite process (i.e., it's positive or zero for all scalar multiples)
   - **Cauchy-Schwartz inequality**: |γ(h)|≤γ(0)  for all  h
   - **Sample autocorrelation function** : A purely random time series, where the data are identically distributed (i.e., the data are balanced on the time series)
+  - **Sample autocorrelation function** : ρ^h=γ^h/γ^0
+  - **Time Domain** : The realizations, mean, variance, and autocorrelations of time series.
+These are all aspects of a time domain analysis of time series.
+  - **Frequency Domain**
+  - **Aperiodic** : We define a function  g(t)  as periodic with period (or cycle length) p>0  if there exists a p such that  g(t)=g(t+kp) for all  t and integers k.
+A function g(t) is said to be aperiodic if no such p exists.
+  - **Spectral Density** : When we determine the frequency or cyclic content of data, the relevant information in the autocorrelation is more readily conveyed through the Fourier transform of the autocorrelation, called the spectral density.
+  - **Periodogram** : This is based on the squared correlation between the time series and the sine/cosine waves of frequency, f , and displays exactly the same information as the autocovariance function.

 ## February 16, 2021